Learn How I Improved Computer Audio with My Schiit Stack Connections Diagram

 Prior to this audio upgrade, I already had LG monitors, an Apple MacBook Pro, Yamaha HS8 studio monitors (speakers), keyboard, mouse, and relevant cables.

-No Referrals
+No Referrals or Relationships

 The links below are not referrals and are listed here to identify what I purchased.
 There are alternatives to everything I own.
 Consequently, you don’t have to purchase any of these items to have great computer-based audio.